 Types of Coverage

 Classic cars are unique in that their value increases over time, whereas the 2019 car you just bought will begin to depreciate in value as soon as you drive it off the lot.
-You and your insurer will have to mutually decide on an agreed value, or what you estimate the car is worth, since it is more factors determine value on an older car than newer one.
+It will be up to you and your insurance provider to agree on an adequate value for the vehicle.
 Your policy should cover the full value and change over time to reflect the vehicle’s appreciation.

 Spare parts coverage